This post contains affiliate links. When you purchase through our links, we may earn a commission.

 I have no idea what got into me to make such a promise as we all know making pizza from scratch takes some preparation and time.
 And to make pizza every Friday takes commitment!

-I had to forgo my own promise several times but today I am here to show you a pizza recipe that takes no longer than 30 minutes from start to finish!
+I had to figure out some shortcuts along the way, which is how I came to this pizza recipe that takes no longer than 30 minutes from start to finish!
 So if you want to spoil your little ones, it won’t cost you much.

 How do you make quick pizza?